 The well-being of our visitors and staff is our top priority, and we have adjusted our visitor experience to meet current health and safety guidelines.
 See how to visit and learn about our health and safety guidelines.

-The Museum is open Thursdays through Sundays from 10:00 a.m. to 4:00 p.m.
+The Museum is open 7 days a week from 10:00 a.m. to 5:00 p.m.
 In January and February, the Museum will be closed on Wednesdays, except for February 21st.
-Advanced timed tickets reservations are encouraged, but drop in admission is available while supply lasts.
+Advanced timed tickets reservations are encouraged, but drop in admission is also available.